Percival Mew Gull

 About this aircraft

-G-AEXF then returned to Gravesend where a Gipsy Six series II engine, radio and long-range fuel tanks were fitted in preparation for Alex Henshaw’s out-and-home Cape record flight.
+Following this, further modifications were made including a radio and long-range fuel tanks in preparation for Alex Henshaw’s out-and-home Cape record flight.
 He took off on 5 February 1939 and returned from Cape Town 4 days 10 hours 16 minutes later, a record that stood for over 70 years!
-G-AEXF spent WWII hidden in France and was returned to England and refurbished overhauled in time to win the 1955 King’s Cup.

 Specification